 In addition to working with sites in transition to new uses, he has served as project director for Pollution Prevention and Control (PPC) baseline assessments of soil and groundwater contamination and designed Site Protection and Monitoring Programs (SPMPs) for a variety of active facilities including those in ferrous metal manufacturing, chemical manufacturing, food production, and electric power generation (fossil fuel and nuclear).

-As part of his due diligence experience, Jim conducted assessments of environment liabilities associated with depot networks used for the rental of vehicles, trailers, and construction plant and portable office units at more than 140 sites over a four-year period in the UK.
+As part of his due diligence experience, Jim conducted assessments of environment liabilities associated with depot networks used for the rental of vehicles, trailers, and construction plant and portable office units at more than 140 sites over a four-year period in the United Kingdom.